ren4nh/TNT-Rastreio/README.md

 # Order Tracking

-This app get the tracking result of an order and send the result to a email
+This app get the tracking result of an order and send the result to an email

 Tecnologies used: